Additive Models Explained: A Computational Complexity Approach: Practical Implications

 \begin{enumerate} \item \textbf{Input domain transformations}.
 We find that the computational complexity of generating explanations is highly sensitive to the structure of the input domain.
 Small changes in the domain can shift problems from intractable to tractable.
 This insight motivates the use of \emph{input transformations}, such as discretization, a standard step in many GAM pipelines~\citep{caruana2015intelligible, nori2021accuracy}, to reshape the input space in ways that make explanation computation efficient.

 \item \textbf{Quantization}.
-Our \emph{pseudo}-polynomial algorithms show that explanation problems that are intractable in full generality become tractable when GAM component weights are quantized.
+Our \emph{pseudo}-polynomial algorithms show that explanation problems that are intractable in full generality become tractable when the GAM encoding is quantized.
 This suggests a promising practical approach: by quantizing model coefficients, one can enable efficient computation of explanations that would otherwise be infeasible. \end{enumerate}